Search our archive

 From Playgroup to Preschool

-Once the Playgroup had established itself on its new permanent site on Bishopsteignton School grounds it became known as a Preschool rather than a Playgroup, and its sessions became more planned with an educational programme developed by the supervisors, based around a different theme each week/month/term.
+Once the Playgroup had established itself on its new permanent site on Bishopsteignton School grounds it became known as a Preschool rather than a Playgroup.
+Its sessions continued to be planned by the supervisors, based around a different theme each week/month/term.
 Sue Gardiner, a supervisor at the Preschool recalls that…

 If you were supervising, you had a list of topics for each week and month, so on the days that you were supervising, you would base the session on the topic of the week or month.
 So, say it was gardens, we would have stories about gardens, we would talk about plants and flowers, and then we would have a craft activity based on that such as make a paper flower out of tissue paper.’

-The children were also assigned Keyworkers who were responsible for observing these children, writing records for them, and reporting these back to their parents/guardians.
-Later, they even developed portfolios of each child’s work to share with their parents.
+The children were assigned Keyworkers who were responsible for observing the children, writing records for them, and reporting back to their parents/guardians.
+Later, they developed portfolios of each child’s work to share with their parents.
 This more educational and structured approach was similar to that of the School, and helped better prepare the children for when they moved up to Primary School.

 Training and Qualifications

-By the time Sue Gardiner decided she wanted to become a Playgroup Supervisor in the late 1980s there were several different qualifications available for childcare and early years work.
-Over a 2-year period, at an afternoon a week, Sue completed a Diploma in Preschool Practice, run by the Pre-School Playgroups Association at Dawlish Community College.
-At a similar time, Hilary Davies also trained to become a Playgroup Supervisor via a different course run by the Pre-School Playgroups Association.
-The course, Hilary recalls focused on child development and learning through play.
-Another common qualification in the 1980s for early years work was the National Nursery Examination Board (NNEB).
+When Sue Gardiner decided she wanted to become a Playgroup Supervisor there were several different qualifications available for childcare and early years work.
+Over a 2-year period, one afternoon a week, Sue completed a Diploma in Pre-school Practice, run by the Pre-school Playgroups Association at Dawlish Community College.
+The courses run by the Pre-school Playgroups Association focused on child development and learning through play.
+Another qualification at that time for early years work was provided by the National Nursery Examination Board (NNEB).

-The training did not stop after acquiring the initial qualification.
-The 1980 Chid Care Act and 1989 Children’s Act, increased the health and safety and safeguarding training requirements linked to Children and Childcare.
-As well as having to do updated safeguarding and health and safety training every 2-3 years, Sue remembers doing lots of extra training linked to supporting children with special educational needs, many of whom attended the Preschool over the 30 years Sue was at there.
-For instance, Sue Gardiner recalls doing a course to help her better support a child at the Preschool with Down Syndrome…
+The training did not stop after obtaining the initial qualification.
+The 1980 Child Care Act and 1989 Children’s Act increased the health and safety and safeguarding requirements linked to Children and Childcare.
+Updates were needed every 2-3 years and extra training to support children with additional educational needs were provided.
+Sue Gardiner recalls doing a course to help her better support a child at the Preschool with Down’s Syndrome…

 ‘…to not focus on the child’s condition, but instead the whole child.’

-Other courses Sue did were about how to teach subjects such as Maths to Early Years children.
+Other courses Sue completed included how to introduce concepts such as Maths to Early Years children.
 Sue really enjoyed the courses and found them very beneficial in terms of her skills and confidence in carrying out her role as a Preschool Supervisor.

-There are now a wide range of early years and childcare courses and qualifications you can do to enable you to work in Playgroups and Preschools.
-The current staff at Bishopsteignton Preschool, hold a range of qualifications such as NVQs in Early Years & Education, Diplomas for the Children & Young People’s Workforce, and Childcare and Education.
-In terms of on-the-job ongoing training, according to a current Preschool Assistant at Bishopsteignton Preschool, Linda Harrison, the Preschool is now under the same staff training programme as the School staff.
-This includes monthly safeguarding training, and regular first aid training.
-This is accompanied by specific training to support children that join with additional needs such as SEN, Autism and physical disabilities.
+There are now several early years and childcare courses that qualify you to work in Playgroups and Preschools.
+The staff at Bishopsteignton Preschool today hold qualifications such as NVQs in Early Years & Education, Diplomas for the Children & Young People’s Workforce, and Childcare and Education.
+Linda Harrison, a current Preschool Assistant, says that they participate in the School’s staff training programme which includes safeguarding, first aid and specific training for supporting children with additional needs.

 Photograph of Bishopsteignton Carnival